Europe, Nassau, wholesale furs.

 - Susan Silverman of the Spenser series jokingly refers to herself as one of these, though she averts the more negative parts of the trope.

-- In Trainspotting, Spud has a fetish for Jewish princesses, apparently acquired through listening to Frank Zappa.
+- In Trainspotting, Spud has a fetish for Jewish princesses, apparently acquired through listening to Frank Zappa as he mentions Moon Unit Zappa and alludes to Zappa's other songs "Catholic Girls" and "Valley Girl" in the same chapter.

-- Rachel Green was was originally scripted as a stereotype of a Jewish American Princess.
-Though never stated to be Jewish on the show, Word Of God (in one "making of Friends" special) referenced this trope word for word.
-She was Spoiled Sweet in a lot of ways and this stereotype declined as the series progressed.
+- Friends: Rachel Green was originally scripted as a stereotypical Jewish American Princess and Lovable Alpha Bitch.
+Though never stated to be Jewish on the show, she refers to her grandmother as bubbe and Word of God (in one "making of Friends" special) referenced this trope word for word.
+She came from a very pampered background.
+Her father was a rich heart surgeon and her mother a stay-at-home, unsatisfied wife.
+Her two sisters were as spoiled as her but had less self-awareness than Rachel.
+This stereotype declined as the series progressed.
+By contrast, Monica the actual Jewish female on the show, did come from a financially stable upbringing but doesn't appear to be that spoiled.

 - Gilda Radner parodied the Jewish American Princess stereotype with her recurring Saturday Night Live character, Rhonda Weiss.

-- Another Radner take on the stereotype was a fake ad for "Jewess Jeans" which showed Radner and other women wearing designer jeans with light-up Stars of David and an offstage woman singing "she is an American princess!"
-The jingle for "Jewess Jeans" provides the page quote.
+- Radner's take on the stereotype was a fake ad for "Jewess Jeans" which showed Radner and other women wearing designer jeans with light-up Stars of David and an offstage woman singing "she is an American princess!".
+The jingle refers to her being a Socialite who buys reasonably priced furs, while is also a Bookworm who likes to cook.

 - Played with in a seasonal storyline on Soap that merged the stereotype with the Mafia Princess type by having Danny forced into a relationship, and then a marriage, by Elaine, the daughter of a Jewish mobster he had once worked for.
 Eventually, she becomes much nicer and is naturally killed off in classic soap opera style.
 Somewhat at odds with the usual stereotype, though, Elaine is less frigid than she is terrifyingly overeager where sex is concerned.